Python if-statements and loops – how to be lazy

 Prerequisites

-You need to have Python installed and be able to start IDLE to follow along.
+You must have Python installed and be able to start IDLE to follow along.
 You should be familiar with how to create modules/script and run a Python script, either from the terminal or the GUI window.

 A good starting point is this link: How To Install Python On Your Computer